aws/karpenter-provider-aws/website/content/en/preview/getting-started/migrating-from-cas/_index.md

 To get rid of the instances that were added from the node group we can scale our nodegroup down to a minimum size to support Karpenter and other critical services.
 We suggest a minimum of 2 nodes for the node group.

-> Note: If your workloads do not have [pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) set
+> Note: If your workloads do not have [pod disruption budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) set,
 > the following command **will cause workloads to be unavailable.**

 {{% script file="./content/en/{VERSION}/getting-started/migrating-from-cas/scripts/step13-scale-ng.sh" language="bash" %}}